HermesApp/Hermes/README.md

           -- integer 0 to 100 for the volume
           get current volume
           set current volume to 92

+          -- Working with the current station
+          set stationName to the current station's name set stationId to station 2's stationId
-        end tell
+          set the current station to station 4 end tell

 ### Want something new/fixed?